 Students are eligible to enter the program at any time during their career at USM after the first semester.
 Salaries of co-op students vary depending on the type of degree they are pursuing and the amount of co-op experience they have.
 The Office of Cooperative Education will determine the eligibility of the student to participate in the program.
-Once an active participant, each student's record of performance will be periodically reviewed, and student may be placed on probation or removed from the program when they do not meet minimum requirements.
+Once an active participant, each student's record of performance will be periodically reviewed, and a student may be placed on probation or removed from the program if not meeting minimum requirements.